5argon/NotchSolution/README.md

 - **Safe Balanced** : Pad this side according to `Screen.safeArea`, but if the opposite side has a larger padding then pad by that value instead.
 - **Zero** : The padding will be zero, edge of your `RectTransform` will be locked to the canvas's edge.

-*TODO : **Unlocked** mode, which stop the `SafeAreaPadding` to drive just that side's `RectTransform` allowing you to manually adjust or animate it.
-(It looks like a pain to implement...)

 ### Orientation Type

 If your application supports both portrait and landscape you could choose `DualOrientation` here.
 But such a game is rare so the default value is `SingleOrientation`.
 The choice will only show up if your Player Settings is configured such that both orientations are possible.